-- 1. An applicant must submit to the Investment Products Division of the SFC a duly completed and properly executed Application Form and Information Checklist, together with all relevant confirmations / documents as required to be submitted pursuant to the Information Checklist.
-Please refer to Question 2 of the FAQs on Application Procedures for Authorization of Unit Trusts and Mutual Funds under the Revamped Process (the "FAQs on Application Procedures") for details.
-For an applicant which seeks to establish a public OFC (as defined in the OFC Code), please also refer to Questions 1 to 3 of the FAQs relating to Open-ended Fund Companies for details. - 2.
-During the vetting process, the SFC may from time to time request for additional supporting information or documents in considering each application. - As set out in the Information Checklist, an applicant is required to submit 3 sets of all application documents and provide soft copies of such documents in text-searchable format, except for financial statements where a soft copy would suffice.
+- 1. An applicant must submit to the Investment Products Division of the SFC a duly completed and properly executed Application Form and Information Checklist4, together with all relevant confirmations / documents as required to be submitted pursuant to the Information Checklist.
+Please refer to Questions 2 and 4A of the FAQs on Application Procedures for Authorization of Unit Trusts and Mutual Funds under the Revamped Process (the "FAQs on Application Procedures") for details.
+For an applicant which seeks to establish a public OFC (as defined in the OFC Code), please also refer to Questions 1 to 3 of the FAQs relating to Open-ended Fund Companies for details5. - 2.
+During the vetting process, the SFC may from time to time request for additional supporting information or documents in considering each application. - 3.
+As set out in the Information Checklist, an applicant is required to submit soft copies of all application documents in text-searchable format.